Aurelius-LLC/Remotr/README.md

             - Only the first generic type parameter is required.
 This is the case if the command does not take input and returns nothing.
             - If the command does take input, all three type parameters are required.
 This is because the two type parameters are treated as the state of the child grain and the return value of Execute.
             - If you do need an input, but do not want to return anything, a best practice is to return a bool the signals success or failure.
-         2) **Creating Queries:** Extend StatefulQueryHandler to create a query
+         2) **Creating Queries:** Extend EntityQueryHandler to create a query
-            - The generic type parameters are the same as StatefulCommandHandler and have the same constraints.
+            - The generic type parameters are the same as EntityCommandHandler and have the same constraints.
-            - The only difference is that StatefulQueryHandler cannot update state or call commands.
+            - The only difference is that EntityQueryHandler cannot update state or call commands.

       4) **Reading and Writing State**
          1) Only for Child Grains
             ```csharp
-            public class UpdateCustomerInfo : StatefulCommandHandler<CustomerState, UpdateCustomerInfoInput, bool>
+            public class UpdateCustomerInfo : EntityCommandHandler<CustomerState, UpdateCustomerInfoInput, bool>
             {
                 public override async Task<bool> Execute(UpateCustomerInfoInput input)
                 {